Home » Recipes » Main Dishes » Dr Pepper Ribs

 According to USDA, ribs are done when the internal temperature reaches 145 degrees Fahrenheit.
 However, I like to cook them until they're around 190-200 degrees.
 Ribs have a lot of tissue and fat to break down, so cooking them until they're around the sweet spot leads to the most tender meat ever.

-You’ll also notice that the meat begins to crack when you pick them up with tongs.
-If it it beginning to fall off the bone, that is a good sign.
+They're done when the meat begins to crack when you pick them up with tongs.
+If it it beginning to fall off the bone you should be good to go.

 Tips